coordinature/coordinature.github.io/development/solutions/earthly/about.md

 ### What is the process?
 1. Mapping out the an Area Entity: creating a DAO. *What is the geolocation and the boundaries of the area*
-2. Mapping out the Earthly Entities within the area: Tokenizing. *What are the main entities we can track?*
+2. Mapping out the Earthly Entities within the area: Collecting and Tokenizing. *What are the main entities we can track?*
-3. Monitoring & Experiencing the entities: Collecting and Visualising. *How can we experience the state of the Entities?*
+3. Monitoring & Experiencing the entities: Maintaining & Visualising. *How can we experience the state of the Entities?*

 ### Who are we?
 We are Omotola Bolarin & Elise Marcus.